Campus AI vs. Commercial AI: Comparing How Students and Employees Perceive their University's LLM Chatbot vs. ChatGPT: Results

 \subsubsection{Prior knowledge does not affect system differences}

-To control for potential confounding effects of participants' knowledge about the unversity's customized LLMaaS chatbot, we included knowledge scores as a covariate in our analysis.
-The system differences proved robust to the prior knowledge of the participants, as neither the knowledge scores nor their interaction with the system type significantly predicted any outcome measures (all $p > 0.11$; see \autoref{tab:knowledge_control} for detailed results).
-To examine this, we fitted Linear Mixed-Effects Models using the lme4 package, specifying fixed effects for system type, knowledge scores, and their interaction, as well as random intercepts for participants.
+To control for potential confounding effects of participants' knowledge about the university's customized LLMaaS chatbot, we included knowledge scores as a covariate (using Linear Mixed-Effects Models with the lme4 package, with fixed effects for system type, knowledge scores, and their interaction).
+The system differences proved robust to the prior knowledge of the participants (all $p > 0.11$; see \autoref{tab:knowledge_control}).